jupyter/enhancement-proposals/80-kernel-info/kernel-info.md

 ## Problem

-When connecting a new websocket to an existing kernel via the Jupyter server, if the kernel execution is stopped on a breakpoint, the messages sent over the websocket get no reply.
+When connecting a new websocket to an existing kernel via the Jupyter server, if the kernel execution is busy (e.g. long running cell) or stopped (e.g. on a breakpoint), the messages sent over the websocket get no reply.
 This is because when establishing a new websocket connection, the Jupyter server will send `kernel_info` requests to the kernel and will prevent sending any other request until it receives a `kernel_info` reply.
 Since the `kernel_info` request is sent on the shell channel and the kernel execution is stopped, it cannot reply to that request.